-The complexities of Energy as a science, field of study, an industry, a life source for homes and industrial activity, etc., are one of many burdens facing energy technology & transition leaders trying to build group consensus & drive to make actual system changes.
+The complexities of Energy as a science, field of study, an industry, a life source for homes and industrial activity, etc., are one of many burdens facing energy technology and transition leaders trying to build group consensus and drive to make actual system changes.
 This is true at any level: within organizations, across industries, within regions – the challenge of getting large groups of people to align in pursuit of transformational changes is staggering.

 Reducing Complexity to Connect with Communities